 A: The product’s page contains detailed information about each contact form field and customization:

 A: You can publish the PayPal contact forms / PayPal button into pages and posts.
-Other versions of the plugin also allow publishing the PayPal form as a widget.
+Other versions of the plugin also allow publishing the CP Contact Form with PayPal as a widget.

-A: First check if you are testing the PayPal form on a local website or in an online website.
+A: First check if you are testing the CP Contact Form with PayPal on a local website or in an online website.
 Note you should test this feature into an online website (local websites cannot receive PayPal IPN connections).

 After that initial verification, please check if the IPN notifications are enabled at your PayPal account.
 Check also the IPN logs at your PayPal account to confirm if are being received.